• Skip to primary navigation

 Complimented with healthy medley of seasonal vegetables topped off with sweet chopped rosemary.

-Why not make something different for your Christmas Day starter?
+So why not make something different instead of your usual Christmas Day starter?

 Two served bowls of chestnut soup one in front of the other.